davidbrowne/periodic/README.md

 Values between 0 and 1 are normalized and scalable.
 Since BAM is about angular measurement, these values also match the concept of a **turn** as a unit of period (period is length 1), which is one of the reasons the [symbol &tau; (tau)](https://tauday.com/tau-manifesto) was chosen to represent a full turn (in radians).
 A BAM value could also be used generally for a period that is not angle-related.

 The ```fract()``` function gives the positive remainder of a floating-point value.
 If the number is negative, then the fractional part is added to 1 to give the value.
-There are several ways to do this, but ```sawtooth()``` as given in the graph below provides a sort of periodic identity function.
+There are several ways to do this, but ```sawtooth()``` provides a sort of periodic identity function.
 The problem is using the [double](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) representation for arbitrary values between 0 and 1.

 [Subnormal numbers](https://en.wikipedia.org/wiki/Subnormal_number) arise in this range, so the precision varies considerably the closer a value gets to 0.
 Switching to an integral BAM representation can help deal with some of these issues.
 The original double value still needs to be  converted to a value between 0 and 1, but then it can be converted to the integral representation for further manipulation.